-- Libraries that are loaded should be well understood and come from a trusted source with a digital signature.
-The application can execute code contained in native libraries, which often contain calls that are susceptible to other security problems, such as buffer overflows or command injection. - All native libraries should be validated. - Determine if the application requires the use of the native library.
+- Ensure that libraries that are loaded are well understood and come from a trusted source with a digital signature.
+The application can execute code contained in native libraries, which often contain calls that are susceptible to other security problems, such as buffer overflows or command injection. - Validate all native libraries. - Determine if the application requires the use of the native library.
 It can be very difficult to determine what these libraries actually do, and the potential for malicious code is high.

-- To help prevent buffer overflow attacks, validate all input to native calls for content and length. - If the native library does not come from a trusted source, review the source code of the library.
+• To help prevent buffer overflow attacks, validate all input to native calls for content and length.
+If the native library does not come from a trusted source, review the source code of the library.
 The library should be built from the reviewed source before using it.